Compare 9900+ plans from over 160+ eSIM brands

 Everything you need to know about using eSIMs in Vietnam

-There are more than 140 travel eSIM brands and more than 7, 800 prepaid data plans available for use in Vietnam, offering a wide variety of options so travelers can easily find an eSIM that suits their needs.
+There are over 160 travel eSIM providers and more than 9, 600 prepaid data plans available in Vietnam.
+With such a wide variety of options, travelers can easily find an eSIM that matches their needs.

 Vietnam's mobile network infrastructure is primarily supported by the following major Mobile Network Operators (MNOs):